An expat's guide to Swiss taxes

 Switzerland is also in the process of arranging automatic exchanges of tax data with several international countries in a bid to combat tax fraud.
 The arrangement will begin in 2018 with 38 countries, with another 20 expected to join by 2019; the new countries include Antigua and Barbuda, Aruba, Belize, China, Colombia, Costa Rica, Curacao, Grenada, Indonesia, Liechtenstein, Malaysia, Montserrat, Russia, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, the Cook Islands, the Marshall Islands and the United Arab Emirates.

-Switzerland places taxes on income and wealth (direct taxes), as well as on goods and services (indirect taxes).
-In addition, most of the cantons levy an inheritance and gift tax (that excludes spouses and direct descendants), a tax on gains derived from the sale of immovable property and certain other taxes and dues.
+Switzerland places taxes on income and wealth (direct taxes), as well as on goods and services (indirect taxes, through VAT in Switzerland).
+In addition, most cantons levy inheritance and gift taxes in Switzerland (although spouses and direct descendants are typically exempt), which is a tax on gains derived from the sale of immovable property, and certain other taxes and dues.

-On an international scale, taxes in Switzerland are relatively moderate, with considerable differences between the various cantons and municipalities.
+On an international scale, taxes in Switzerland are relatively moderate, although there are considerably different Swiss tax rates between the various cantons and municipalities.

-To understand the Swiss tax system, it is important to know that there are different tax levels.
-Taxes are levied by the confederation, the 26 cantons and approximately 2,300 municipalities.
+To understand the Swiss tax system, it is important to understand there are different tax levels.
+Swiss taxes are levied by the confederation, the 26 cantons and approximately 2,300 municipalities.

 In addition, the parishes of the three national churches (Roman Catholic, Protestant or Christian Catholic) levy a church tax on their members in almost all cantons, and usually also on the legal entities liable for tax in the canton.